ROCm/amd_matrix_instruction_calculator/README.md

 This tool allows users to generate instruction-level information such as computational throughput and register usage.
 It also allows users to generate mappings between matrix element and hardware registers.

-This tool supports the Matrix Fused-Multiply Add (MFMA) instructions that are the ISA-level interface to the Matrix Cores within the AMD Instinct MI100 and MI200 series processors.
+This tool supports the Matrix Fused-Multiply Add (MFMA) and Sparse Matrix Fused Multiply Accumulate (SMFMAC) instructions that are the ISA-level interface to the Matrix Cores within the AMD Instinct MI100, MI200, and MI300 series processors.
 It also supports the Wave Matrix Multiply Accumulate (WMMA) instructions that are the ISA-level interface to the AI Accelerators within the AMD Radeon RDNA&trade; 3 processors.

 This tool offers five options for each matrix multiplication instruction: